tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 ## Implicit Functions

 Implicit functions will be called automatically if the compiler thinks it's a good idea to do so.
-What that really means is that if your code doesn't compile but would if a call was made to an implicit function, Scala will call that function to make it compile.
+What that means is that if your code doesn't compile but would, if a call was made to an implicit function, Scala will call that function to make it compile.
 They're typically used to create _implicit conversion functions_; single argument functions to automatically convert from one type to another.

-For example, the following function allows you to convert a Scala function into a instance of the Java 8 `Consumer` [single argument method]({{ root_url }}/blog/2014/04/07/functional-interfaces-in-java8/).
+For example, the following function allows you to convert a Scala function into a instance of the Java 8 `Consumer` [single argument method]({{ root_url }}/blog/2014/04/07/functional-interfaces-in-java8/) but still use Scala's concise syntax.

 {% codeblock lang:scala %}
 implicit def toConsumer[A](function: A => Unit): Consumer[A] = new Consumer[A]() {